 In addition to the above you will find further specific information on the NIEA Water homepage

-Marine Litter Video Competition
+Marlisco Litter Video Competition

 Marine Litter Strategy Published 4 July 2013

 The Northern Ireland Marine Litter Strategy was published on 4 July 2013.
 The Strategy is a co-ordinated response which aims to reduce the levels of litter entering the sea and removing litter which is already there.
 The Strategy contains measures designed to change attitudes and behaviour towards littering.
 This will be done through education, adequate provision of bins, fining offenders and collecting data on the extent of the problem.
+Further details are available from our Marine Litter page.

 A copy of the Strategy is available to download: Marine Litter Strategy (1.71KB)